k0kubun/stackviz/README.md

 # Stackviz

-Visual stack profiler using [stackprof](https://github.com/tmm1/stackprof).
+Quickly open graph image profiled by [stackprof](https://github.com/tmm1/stackprof).
 This gem is a thin wrapper of stackprof and provides simple API to see profiling result quickly.

 ## Installation